Xingyun (group)

 Shenzhen Tianxingyun Supply Chain Co., Ltd., better known as Xingyun (行云集团), is a Chinese e-commerce company which provides services for commodities internationally.
 It is based in Shenzhen, China.
 In 2021, Xingyun became a unicorn company after the funding round.

 It helps expand international companies in China.

 History

 Xingyun has received funding in multiple rounds such as $200 million in series c funding in September 2020 and $600 million in series C2 funding in April 2021.

 In August 2021, it expanded its operations to Kenya.

+In February 2025, Xingyun Group launched the print-on-demand service, Flexcreate.

 Recognition

 In 2021, it was included in China Daily's unicorn companies list.

+In 2023, it was included in China Daily's unicorn companies list.